Gradient estimators for parameter inference in discrete stochastic kinetic models: Introduction

 In this paper, we adapt three gradient estimation techniques (GS-ST, SF, and AP) for parameter inference in the Gillespie SSA.
+First, we assess their performance in a time-independent steady-state setting, focusing on variance as a function of system parameters, trajectory length, and estimator-specific parameters.
+Second, we generalize the gradient estimators to time-dependent settings and examine how including gradient contributions from the stochastic waiting times affects estimator performance.
+Third, we apply the gradient estimators to parameter inference in a stochastic repressilator system exhibiting oscillatory dynamics~\citep{elowitz2000syntheticoscillatory, loinger2007stochastic, potvin2016synchronous}.

-To this end, we first introduce the three estimators and discuss the modifications required to apply them to the Gillespie SSA, in particular for systems where the objective function is time-dependent.
-We then analyze their behavior in reaction networks exhibiting relaxation or oscillatory dynamics, focusing on the dependence of estimator variance on system parameters, trajectory length, and estimator-specific parameters.
-While concurrent studies have also demonstrated that GS-ST~\citep{mottes2026gradient,vilar2026exact} and other relaxation-based gradient estimators~\citep{rijal2025diffablegillespie} can in principle be used for parameter inference, we identify parameter regimes and estimator settings in which inference via GS-ST fails due to diverging variance and strong bias.
+While concurrent studies also demonstrate that GS-ST~\citep{mottes2026gradient,vilar2026exact} and other relaxation-based gradient estimators~\citep{rijal2025diffablegillespie} can in principle be used for parameter inference, we identify parameter regimes and estimator settings in which inference via GS-ST fails due to diverging variance and strong bias.
 We show that the unbiased SF~estimator facilitates robust inference, even in these challenging cases.
 Overall, our results indicate that gradient-based optimization is a promising avenue for parameter inference in stochastic models, with different estimators exhibiting complementary strengths and limitations.